 “Admit it.
 You’re attracted to Tylar, and it infuriates you.
 That’s why you go out of your way to threaten and intimidate her.
 You know it doesn’t work, right?”
 Chase sneered.
 “She’s not scared of you.”

-“You don’t know what you’re talking about,” Corbin stated with an evenness that came across forced.
+“You don’t know what you’re talking about,” Corbin said with an evenness that was forced.

-“I’ll bet that’s what infuriates you the most,” he said, ignoring all the warning signs at the risk of provoking Corbin into a violent blackout.
-“Corbin Manning, the man who has to be in control of everything can’t keep a handle on something as simple as lust.
+“I’ll just bet that’s what pisses you off the most,” he said.
+“Corbin Manning.
+The man who has to be in control of everything can’t handle his own lust.
 Maybe you will end up just like your father, after all—”